WePlanet

 WePlanet is an alliance of several environmental organizations, worldwide.
 According to the organization's website, the alliance is made up of organizations from eighteen countries.
-(Note: The countries are: Finland, Sweden, Poland, Germany, France, Netherlands, Belgium, UK, Portugal, Kenya, Uganda, Australia, Denmark, Norway, Ukraine, Italy, Bangladesh, and Nigeria.)
+(Note: The countries are: Finland, Sweden, Poland, Germany, France, Netherlands, Belgium, UK, Portugal, Kenya, Uganda, Australia, Denmark, Norway, Ukraine, Italy, Bangladesh, Nigeria, and Zimbabwe.)
 Launched in the 2010s as "RePlanet", its name was changed to "WePlanet" in 2023 citing potential conflicts with existing companies following expansion.